Instrument Decontamination and Reprocessing in Practice and Clinic | MELAG

 The complete instrument decontamination process consists of cleaning and disinfection, inspection, packaging, sterilization as well as documentation and approval.
 International guidelines state that the entire process of instrument reprocessing needs to be performed by trained personnel using monitored procedures to ensure reproducibility.
 These requirements contribute to the health and safety of patients, users and third persons.

-The Process of Instrument Decontamination in Practice and Clinic Context
+Process of Instrument Decontamination in Practice and Clinic

 Benefit from an aligned reprocessing cycle